hantrbl/cnn-lstm-temperature-forecasting/README.md

 # CNN-LSTM Temperature Forecasting
 Undergraduate final project done for a Bachelor's degree in Operational Research.

-This project aims to predict the temperature in Algiers based on multivariate climate data, using a **hybrid CNN-LSTM neural network model** to capture both feature interactions and temporal dependencies.
+Accurate temperature forecasting has practical applications across energy planning, agriculture, and urban infrastructure.
+This project builds a hybrid CNN-LSTM model to forecast daily temperature in Algiers from multivariate climate data, achieving 1.94°C RMSE on an unseen test set.
+The model is lightweight (90K parameters), making it suitable for resource-constrained environments.

 **Key Features:**
 - Combines CNN for local pattern extraction with LSTM for temporal dependency modeling